SignalK/signalk-imu/Readme.md

 It uses both the above IMU board and the Butterfly STM32L433 Development Board available at https://www.tindie.com/products/TleraCorp/butterfly-stm32l433-development-board/

 Kris Winer has done extensive research into IMU solutions, see https://github.com/kriswiner.
-He may produce a ready-to-use IMU if there is a demand.
+He may produce a single board version if there is a demand.

 This IMU provides:
 * Magnetic heading